 “30 minutes is down to 8 minutes for one of our research coordinators to screen a patient for a clinical trial,” Haddad declared.
 “That coordinator can now spend that valuable time gained … in educating the patient on why it’s important for her to be in that clinical trial, helping to break down other barriers.”

-While Haddad was making the case for how AI is changing the way she and her team practice cancer care, another panelist highlighted how AI adoption is the tool t actually make such changes mainstream.
+While Haddad was making the case for how AI is changing the way she and her team practice cancer care even for prostate cancer, another panelist highlighted how AI adoption is the tool t actually make such changes mainstream.

 Chris Belmont, CIO of the University of Texas MD Anderson Cancer Center talked about how in the quest to make cancer history — the stated mission of this renowned organization — it’s imperative to move AI from research capacity to mainstream medical practice.